Small Business Owner Titles: How to Choose the Right One

 Consider Your Role and Image

 Consider your role in the company and the image you want to project with your business owner title.
-Think about whether you are more focused on creative aspects, leadership, or day-to-day operations.
-For instance, if you’re heavily involved in the creative direction of your business, a title like Creative Director or Chief Creative Officer might be suitable.
+Consider whether you are more focused on creative aspects, leadership, or day-to-day operations.
+For instance, if you’re heavily involved in your business’s creative direction, a title like Creative Director or Chief Creative Officer might be suitable.

 Research Common Titles